pkp/omp-user-guide/en/settings/workflow-settings.md

 Set submission requirements, provide author guidelines, configure your submission file types and more.

+### Disable Submissions
+If you want to disable submissions for the whole journal you can check the box here.
+Or to disable submissions in a specific series, click the **Press series** link.

 ### Metadata

 Decide which types of metadata, such as keywords and references, your press will support.